 Thus begins the 14th letter from Screwtape to his nephew in C.S.
 Lewis’ satirical look at the nature of temptation.
 Screwtape is of course speaking here about spiritual progress in the Christian life.
 However, his quip could just as well apply to many of the resolutions we make at the start of the year.

 With characteristic disdain, Screwtape notes the “lavish promises of perpetual virtue” that do indeed mark the conversion experience of many believers.
 But such promises are also made at other times of life, and not solely by Christians.

 There’s the classic crisis response, expressed in the old adage that there are no atheists in foxholes.
 Faced with mortality or some other personal catastrophe, individuals will often begin to bargain.
 If God will only spare my life, my health, my loved one, then I promise I’ll do better, be better, try harder, whatever it takes.

-And then there are those New Year’s resolutions: Last year wasn’t the greatest ever and I really need to improve in certain areas.
+And then there are those New Year’s resolutions: Last year wasn’t great and I really need to improve in certain areas.
 So this is the year to buckle down, turn over a new leaf, pull up the bootstraps, and whatever other clichés I can muster.
 This year will be different.

 Guilt is a poor motivator for change

 All of these experiences share one thing in common: to one extent or another, they’re all fuelled by a certain amount of guilt.
 This guilt points to our past failures and prods us to make up for them with future successes.
 Even genuine spiritual awakening, in its earliest stages, often betrays a level of low-grade guilt behind the profession of faith.